kalliope-project/kalliope/Docs/player_list.md

 # List of available Player

-A player is a module that Kalliope will use when playing a sound.
+A player is a module that Kalliope will use when playing a sound generated from a TTS engine.
 You can define them in your [settings.yml file](settings.md).
-See the [complete player documentation](player.md) for more information.

 ## Core Players
 Core Players are already packaged with the installation of Kalliope an can be used out of the box.